pihome32/fermentation-controller/README.md

 # Setup Development Platform

-Visual Studio code was used to develop this project.
+Project developed using Visual Studio Code.

 This project requires a firebase account and project.